mruxsaksriskul/biasguard/README.md

 <img src="./assets/biasguard-logo-motto-header.png" alt="BiasGuard Logo" width="100%"/>

+Thank You for Choosing to Deal with Bias—Within AI, Within Yourself, and Beyond

+Did you hesitate before clicking the link?
+It’s okay, I would too.
+You might have questioned the name, wondering whether BiasGuard could really live up to its promise of addressing bias.
+That hesitation?
+It’s bias—the very thing we’re here to confront.

+You see, bias is something we all carry—often without realizing it.
+It's subconscious and instantaneous, triggered by our experiences, societal influences, and yes, even how we engage with technology.
+When you paused to think, you engaged with the bias reflex.
+This is true for AI as well: algorithms and models can perpetuate the biases they’re trained on, leading to flawed outcomes and inaccuracies.

+But here's the thing—now you’ve taken the first step toward confronting that bias.
+BiasGuard is designed to help you identify and address bias in AI, so you can build systems that are not only effective, but also ethical, accountable, and fair.
+This isn’t just about cleaning up algorithms; it’s about taking responsibility—both within AI and within ourselves.

+---

 # 🛡️ BiasGuard: The Indispensable Trust Layer for Responsible AI

 **BiasGuard** is an AI policy enforcement framework built to make AI systems accountable, auditable, and aligned with ethical and legal standards from the start.
 By integrating directly into AI/ML pipelines, BiasGuard provides codified bias prevention, transparency, and compliance through an open-core rule engine.